I2-Multimedia-Lab/PL2-Transformer/README.md

 python setup.py install
 ```
 ## Core codes will coming soon.
+Some core codes will coming soon after this paper is accepted.
 ## Datasets
 🌱MSR Thanks to this author (https://github.com/xingyul/meteornet) for providing us with data preprocessing code.